 But all that doesn’t matter for I am here now.

 Even though I generally get an idea to write in a moment of inspiration, I edit the draft for days sometimes.
 Grammar can baffle me at any time of the day.
 My characters refuse to feel real.
 I gather writing tips from around the world.

-I read all the advice on changing careers at 30, valids reasons to quit job, and preparing for the worst.
-And I feel happy that I didn’t read these articles before otherwise I would have been more confused.
+I read all the advice on changing careers at 30, valid reasons to quit job, and preparing for the worst.
+And I feel happy I didn’t read these articles before otherwise I would have been more confused.
 We all have our peculiarities and nothing works for everybody.